What is metastatic prostate cancer?

 - M describes whether the cancer has spread to a different part of the body

-In the TNM staging system advanced prostate cancer is:
+In the TNM staging system, metastatic prostate cancer is any T, any N, M1.

-You might have a few tests to help diagnose advanced prostate cancer.
+You might have tests to help diagnose metastatic prostate cancer.
 These can be similar to tests to diagnose prostate cancer, so you might have had some of them before.

 - your age and general health